Nyandomsky District: History

 The area was populated by speakers of Uralic languages and then colonized by the Novgorod Republic.
-It was always a remote part of Kargopol lands with sparse population.
+It was always a remote part of Kargopol lands characterized by a sparse population.
 In the course of the administrative reform carried out in 1708 by Peter the Great, the area was included into Ingermanland Governorate (known from 1710 as Saint Petersburg Governorate).
 In 1727, it was transferred to the newly established Novgorod Governorate.
 After a number of administrative reforms, Kargopolsky Uyezd became one of the four uyezds of the newly established Olonets Governorate.
 In 1894, the decision was taken on the railroad construction from Vologda to Arkhangelsk.
-It was decided that the railroad would take the shortest route, which means it bypasses Kargopol and traverses the current territory of Nyandomsky District.
+It was decided that the railroad must take the shortest route, which means it should bypass Kargopol and traverse the current territory of Nyandomsky District.
 In 1896, Nyandoma was founded as a railway station.

-On July 15, 1929, the uyezds were abolished, the governorates merged into Northern Krai, and Nyandomsky District was established among others.
+On July 15, 1929, the uyezds were abolished, the governorates merged into Northern Krai, and the Nyandomsky District was established.
 It became a part of Nyandoma Okrug, one of the five in Northern Krai.
 In 1930, the okrug was abolished, and the district was subordinated to the central administration of Northern Krai.
-For a short period in the 1930s, the district absorbed some of the areas of abolished Konoshsky District, but in 1935 Konoshsky District was reestablished, and the areas were ceded to it.
+A short time in the 1930s, the district absorbed some areas of the abolished Konoshsky District, but in 1935 Konoshsky District was reestablished, and the areas were transferred to it.
 In 1936, the krai itself was transformed into Northern Oblast.
 In 1937, Northern Oblast was split into Arkhangelsk Oblast and Vologda Oblast.
 Nyandomsky District remained in Arkhangelsk Oblast ever since.

 Geography

 A major part of the district belongs to the basin of the Onega River.
-The Mosha River, a right tributary of the Onega, has its source in Lake Bolshoye Moshenskoye in the southeast of the district and flows northwest dividing the district into two roughly equal parts.
+The Mosha River, a right tributary of the Onega, has the Lake Bolshoye Moshenskoye as its source.
+This lake is in the southeast of the district and flows northwest, dividing the district into two roughly equal parts.
 The areas in the west of the district are in the basin of the Voloshka River, also a right tributary of the Onega.
 Minor areas in the east of the district belong to the basins of the left tributaries of the Vaga River—the Vel, the Padenga, and the Led.
 An area in the north of the district belongs to the basin of the Mekhrenga River, a right tributary of the Yemtsa.
 There are many lakes in the district, the biggest one being Lake Nimengskoye, which belongs to the basin of the Voloshka River.

 A major part of the district is covered by coniferous forests (taiga).
 There are many swamps in the area.